Reconfigurable Multifunctional Metasurfaces Employing Hybrid Phase-Change Plasmonic Architecture: Introduction

-So far, most studies have investigated phase-change metadevices based on tailoring the amplitude response of incident light \cite{wuttig2017phase}, restricting the possible functionalities to the free space optical switching \cite{gholipour2013all,chen2013hybrid,rude2016ultrafast,alaee2016phase,ahmadivand2017optical,pogrebnyakov2018reconfigurable,qu2018polarization}, perfect absorption \cite{chen2015tunable,mkhitaryan2017tunable,tian2016visible}, imaging \cite{hosseini2014optoelectronic,rios2016color}, and thermal emission \cite{du2017control,qu2017dynamic}.
-Very recently, a growing attention has been drawn to the phase front manipulation with applications in beam steering and beam shaping \cite{chen2015engineering,colburn2017metasurfaces,yin2017beam,chu2016active,de2018nonvolatile}.
-The major drawbacks of conventional PCM-based metadevices are two fold.
-First, each designed structure is only capable of tailoring a specific wavefront dynamic (i.e., amplitude, phase, or polarization), minimizing the beam reconfigurability potential for real-world applications.
-Second, the post-fabrication modulation relies on the focused optical pulses or bulky thermal heater, as common time-controlled external stimuli, thus hinders the feasibility of device integration.
+So far, most studies of PCM-based metasurfaces have been based on tailoring the amplitude response of incident light \cite{wuttig2017phase,abdollahramezani2020tunable}, restricting the possible functionalities to free-space optical switching \cite{gholipour2013all}, perfect absorption \cite{chen2015tunable}, imaging \cite{hemmatyar2021enhanced}, thermal emission \cite{qu2017dynamic}, and harmonic generation \cite{zhu2021dynamically,ZhuAbdollahramezani2022}.
+Very recently, a growing attention has been drawn to the phase-front manipulation with applications in beam steering and beam shaping \cite{zhang2021electrically,abdollahramezani2021dynamic,abdollahramezani2021electrically,wang2021electrical}.
+The major drawbacks of such conventional PCM-based metasurfaces are three fold.
+First, each designed structure is only capable of manipulating a specific property of the optical wavefront (i.e., amplitude, phase, polarization, or spectrum), thus limiting the beam reconfigurability potential.
+Second, the post-fabrication modulation mostly relies on the focused optical pulses or bulky thermal heaters, as common time-controlled external stimuli, thus hindering the feasibility of device integration.
+Finally, the phase transition of the PCM inclusion is mostly occurred over the whole area of the metasurface with no pixel-level addressability.